maurobonfietti/mauro.github.io/_posts/2023-06-01-building-tools-to-support-remote-work.md

 ---
 layout: post
-title: I'm building a series of tools to support Remote Work
+title: I'm building a series of tools to support remote work and help people find jobs
 ---

 # # OpenToWorkRemote.com